 What is an impacted wisdom tooth, and how serious is it?

-When teeth only partially emerge from beneath the gums or do not fully erupt, they are extremely difficult to keep clean.
+When teeth only partially emerge from beneath the gums or do not fully erupt, they are challenging to keep clean.
 The partial opening in the gums creates room for bacteria to enter the tooth and the gums and create a wide range of unpleasant side effects.
 When infection from the bacteria begins to formulate, many individuals experience pain, jaw stiffness, swelling, or even bodily illness.

 It is not uncommon for wisdom teeth to show horizontal growth beneath or above the gum line.
 When wisdom teeth grow horizontally, they may grow toward or away from the second molar or even inward toward the tongue or outward toward the cheek.
 This abnormal growth pattern has the potential to push the rest of the teeth out of alignment or to damage the adjacent teeth, jaw bone, or nerves in the mouth.